tomisin05/leetcode/README.md

 1. Each problem solution is documented with comments explaining the approach
 2. Sol ut ions are written in Java
-3. Com ment s include step-by-step breakdown of the algorithm
+3. Com men t s include step-by-step breakdown of the algorithm

 ## Goals